 Beneficial lactobacilli bacteria, sea salt, or probiotic cultured vegetable starter transforms cabbage and other vegetables or fruits into a nutrient-dense living food teaming with vitamins, minerals, enzymes, and probiotics that helps strengthen and heal your digestive system.

-Lactobacilli are naturally occurring lactic acid bacteria that are present on vegetables and fruits.
+Lactobacilli are naturally occurring lactic acid bacteria that are present on vegetables and fruits and in the air.
 This good bacteria is high in natural enzymes and are responsible for turning the starches and sugars in foods into lactic acid that preserves food and enhances its nutrients.
 This lactic acid bacteria also promotes the growth of beneficial bacteria in our intestines.

 The key to a successful fermentation is keeping your vegetables or fruits submerged completely under the brine so bad bacteria won’t grow in your ferment.
 Fermentation is an anaerobic process so doing this is an absolute necessity.
 Two of the best ways to do this is to use either a Pickl-It Jar or a Harsch crock.
 Both of these vessels are more expensive than glass mason canning jars so if you are just starting out you may want to try making your ferments with the mason jars and see how you like doing it before you invest in the more expensive options.
 I personally have been making ferments in glass mason jars for 4 years now and have not had any issues with bad batches.
 If you want to learn how to convert a inexpensive mason jar to an airtight container you can see how from Northwest Edible Life in this post.

 I wish you much success in your fermentation adventures!